albertkjoller/abdl/README.md

 ### Installing `torch`

-The project was run using CUDA 11.7 - the associated `torch`-version can be installed by running:
+The project was run using CUDA 11.7.
+The associated `torch`-version can be installed by running:
 ```
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117
 ```